Lizbell420/Heeyyy/TO-DO.md

  - [ ] Enlarge photos when hovering
  - [ ] "Timeout" feature for a friend, to hide their posts for a certain amount of time and be reminded to add them back
  - [ ] Configurable keyboard shortcuts
+ - [ ] Remove info cards when hovering over profile links
+ - [ ] Sort Friends by name in profiles

 TECHNICAL
 =========